|Professor Dato’ Dr. Raman Narayanasamy

 Dean, Faculty of Business and Management

-Professor Dr Abdul Latif Salleh is currently the Dean and professor at the Faculty of Business, Management and Social Sciences (FBMSS) at Quest International University, Ipoh (QIUP).
-He has vast experience in teaching, research, and administration of academic departments at the university level.
-Dr. Abdul Latif received his BEc (Hons) from the University of Malaya, MBA from Sheffield University, UK, and MA and PhD from Duke University, USA.
-He spent 25 years working at the University of Malaya and during his long tenure, he taught at different academic levels including the Executive Diploma, First Degree, and Postgraduate programs, as well as holding various administrative positions.
-He has also served as the Deputy Dean, Director of Graduate School of Business (UMGSB), Director of Centre for Continuing Education (UMCCed), Deputy Director of the Centre for Economic Development and Ethnic Relations (CEDER), member of the Corporate Planning Unit, Master of Residential College, and President of the Academic Staff Association.
-Following his retirement in 2008, he went on to continue teaching at the Prince Sultan University in Riyadh, Saudi Arabia for five years.
-And prior to joining QIUP, he served for two years as the Dean of the Faculty of Business and Management at Vinayaka Mission International University College (VMIUC) in Penang.
+Professor Dr Abdul Latif Salleh is currently the Dean and professor at the Faculty of Business and Management (FBM).
+He has vast university experience in teaching, research, and administration of academic departments.
+Dr. Abdul Latif received his BEc from the University of Malaya, MBA from Sheffield University, UK, and MA and PhD from Duke University, USA.
+He spent 25 years working at the University of Malaya during which he taught in the undergraduate and postgraduate programs as well as holding various administrative positions.
+He has among others served as the Deputy Dean, Director of Graduate School of Business (UMGSB), Director of Centre for Continuing Education (UMCCed), Deputy Director of the Centre for Economic Development and Ethnic Relations (CEDER), member of the Corporate Planning Unit, Master of Residential College, and President of the Academic Staff Association.

-His main area in teaching is Strategic Management; however, Dr. Abdul Latif has had considerable experience teaching other courses including Management Theories and Practices, Economics, Organizational Behavior, and International Business.
+He teaches Strategic Management as well as other courses including Management Theories and Practices, Economics, Operations Management, Organizational Behavior, and International Business.
 His major areas of interest in research include global production networks, multinational corporations, international trades, economic development, and entrepreneurship.
-His academic papers have been presented at many national and international conferences, and published in various local and international journals (including those indexed in ISI and SCOPUS databases).
-He is currently engaged in two government-funded research projects in conjunction with two different groups of researchers.
-Dr. Abdul Latif has also been actively involved in consultancy work for various government departments and agencies including the Ministry of Tourism and Culture, Ministry of Communication and Multimedia, Agricultural Authorities Board, Social Institute of Malaysia, and Malaysian Palm Oil Board, as well as for private companies including TUV NORD (Malaysia), Panasonic (Malaysia), PETRONAS, and PROTON.
+His academic papers have been presented at many national and international conferences, and published in various local and international journals Dr. Abdul Latif has also been actively involved in consultancy work for various government departments and agencies including the Ministry of Tourism and Culture, Ministry of Communication and Multimedia, Agricultural Authorities Board, Social Institute of Malaysia, and Malaysian Palm Oil Board, as well as for private companies including TUV NORD (Malaysia), Panasonic (Malaysia), PETRONAS, and PROTON.

 |Professor Datuk Dr Allan Mathews, BSK, PGDK, RPh